AP Office Announcements

 If you are submitting an e-NPO payment request for payment to a foreign vendor, please remember that there may be tax consequences that may affect the amount of cash actually paid.
 You should complete the following when submitting an e-NPO payment request on a foreign vendor:

-- First contact the Payroll and Tax Office (Tax Office) at firstname.lastname@example.org or call X5-2543 to review the items or services purchased from the foreign vendor.
+- First contact the Payroll and Tax Compliance Office (Tax Office) at email@example.com or call x5-2543 to review the items or services purchased from the foreign vendor.
 You will need to provide the vendor’s country as well.
 This is because the USA has various tax treaties with countries and that may affect the tax impact.

 - If there are tax consequences on the payment, the Tax Office will ask if you want the payment amount “grossed up” (taxes added to the invoice amount) or the taxes deducted from the payment amount.